 - They increase the blood supply to the damaged tissue by forming new blood vessels by a process called angiogenesis thereby helping in their repair process.

-- They can convert into the any tissue type into which they are injected, thereby replacing non-functioning tissue.
+- They can convert into any tissue type into which they are injected, thereby replacing non-functioning tissue.

 What are the results and improvements after stem cell therapy in autism?

 The outcome of stem cell therapy in autism is remarkably positive.
 91% of individuals with autism have shown clinical improvements.
-Decrease in aggressive behaviour & hyperactivity, improved eye contact & attention span, improvements in communication & social skills are observed.
-Improvements are also reported in the PET CT scan of the brain as change in metabolic activity of the brain.
+A decrease in aggressive behaviour & hyperactivity, improved eye contact & attention span, improvements in communication & social skills are observed.
+Improvements are also reported in the PET CT scan of the brain as the change in metabolic activity of the brain.
 These changes correlate to the clinical improvements confirming the positive effect of stem cell therapy in autism.